 his undergraduate studies at Ithaca College, Iger began his career in

 entertainment media at the American Broadcasting Company, where he worked

 from 1974 to 1999.
 On February 25, 1999, Disney named Iger president of Walt

 Disney International.
 In 2005 he was named President and Chief Executive

 Officer of The Walt Disney Company (the sixth CEO in Disney history).

-Archive Collection, Vol. 3: Louis Prima With Gia Maione: Let's Fly With
+Collection, Vol. 3: Louis Prima With Gia Maione: Let's Fly With Mary Poppins,

-Mary Poppins, Archive Collection, Vol. 4: Rex Allen: 16 Golden Hits,
+Archive Collection, Vol. 4: Rex Allen: 16 Golden Hits, Archive Collection, and

 Kim Possible, the hit animated comedy/action/adventure